 A Bottlebrush plant can have red flower spikes accentuated with bright, yellow pollen.

-The flower’s nectar are favorites among nectar-feeding insects and birds like the hummingbird.
+The flower’s nectar are favorites of butterflies and among nectar-feeding birds like the hummingbird.
 They make nice additions from butterfly gardening.

 The woody fruits form along the stem in clusters.
 The seeds aren’t immediately released and only fall when the fruits open up after one year.

 New Bottle Brush bush leaves make excellent ornamental accessories, colored brightly and covered with fine, felt-like hair.